afeique/docs/slate-windows-7.md

     $ pacman -Syu

-When asked, close the shell or force-quit.
+If prompted to do so, close the shell or force-quit.
 Reopen the shell and finish updating:

     $ pacman -Su